blasrodri/spaceship-go/src/errors-unwrap.md

 In this example, we can see how an error can pack and unpack other errors.
 And we can choose to define a strategy for the different scenarios.
-So, in this particular example, we could ask the user to make the query again and remind her not to forget to include _name_ as a paramter.
+So, in this particular example, we could ask the user to make the query again and remind her not to forget to include _name_ as a parameter.